guipelder/whisper_argos/README.md

         		return   pipeline("automatic-speech-recognition", model="openai/whisper-small")
 `
   	`pipe = model_select(model_name='small')`
 i.e the small model link is https://huggingface.co/openai/whisper-small

+## Docker
+for using  Docker, `build` and `run` commands should run after the `argos_translate` and `whisper` models have been downloaded in their directories.

+#Bugs
+logs won't be shown in docker webpage,
+due to ip problem.